Defense Systems

 • Capture and record ballistic events up to 1 million frames per second with high-speed cameras.

 INL’s test range capabilities are regularly utilized by DOE to gather data for vulnerability assessments and security plans.
-Security experts and materials researchers employ high-performance computing tools to simulate and predict explosive events using computational terminal ballistic models.
+Security experts and materials researchers utilize high-performance computing tools to simulate and predict explosive events using computational terminal ballistic models.

 As the nation’s lead research institution for nuclear energy, INL employs world-renowned nuclear scientists, engineers, and nonproliferation experts who lead immersive, hands-on responder training.
 INL’s isolated landscape and nuclear materials inventory supports real-world weapons of mass destruction training exercises.
 Sessions include a mixture of classroom and field exercises taught by experts with backgrounds in radiological detection, measurement and interrogation techniques.